 The goal was not to pipe the perfect poofs on top of the blueberry torte, it’s more about the flavors.
 I mean who will let pass by a piece of this decadent dessert because the frosting is not spread evenly enough!?

 I love a good sponge cake and tried this recipe with oat flour and brown rice flour, both works but I prefer brown rice flour for the finer texture.
 Of cause, you can also bake this one with all-purpose flour.

-For the frosting, I cooked fresh blueberries down a bit to soften up and they became a blueberry sauce.
+For the frosting, I cooked fresh blueberries down to soften up until I got a blueberry sauce.
 I used half of the sauce for the filling and strained the other half and mixed it with cream cheese.
 There was just no way to press these berries through the piping tip.
 But you can also just puree this in your food processor and you will get little blue speckles from the blueberries in your frosting.

 - For the sponge cake: